dororodoroddo/scroll-callbacker/README.md

 ## history
+* 1.1.4 - fix bug when set a x with y at the same time
 * 1.1.3 - tsc build....
 * 1.1.1 - remove unnecessary files on npm
 * 1.1.0 - add horizontal scroll detect